Enter your state

-Arizona Medicare Savings Programs: If your income is lower than the government set limit, you may be able to receive savings on out-of-pocket expenses that Medicare in Arizona doesn't cover, including prescription drug costs, copayments, and premiums.
+Arizona Medicare Savings Programs: If your income is lower than the government set limit, you may be able to receive help with out-of-pocket expenses that Medicare doesn't cover, including copayments, deductibles, and premiums.

 Arizona State Health Insurance Counseling and Assistance Program (SHIP): In Arizona, Medicare beneficiaries can contact the Division of Aging and Adult Services and be connected with a counselor who can provide information about programs that are best suited for you.
 Arizona has local SHIP offices located in counties throughout the state.